 A cluster normally contains a considerable number of non-head, or regular nodes, also referred to simply as nodes.
+The head node, not surprisingly, manages these regular nodes over the network.

-Most of these nodes are compute nodes.
+Most of the regular nodes are compute nodes.
 Compute nodes are the machines that will do the heavy work when a cluster is being used for large computations.
 In addition to compute nodes, larger clusters may have other types of nodes as well (e.g. storage nodes and login nodes).
-Nodes can be easily installed through the (network bootable) node provisioning system that is included with Bright Cluster Manager.
+Nodes typically install automatically through the (network bootable) node provisioning system that is included with Bright Cluster Manager.
 Every time a compute node is started, the software installed on its local hard drive is synchronized automatically against a software image which resides on the head node.
 This ensures that a node can always be brought back to a "known state".
 The node provisioning system greatly eases compute node administration and makes it trivial to replace an entire node in the event of hardware failure.
 Software changes need to be carried out only once (in the software image), and can easily be undone.
 In general, there will rarely be a need to log on to a compute node directly.